-- Making the onboarding program an exercise in tedium.
+- Making the onboarding process an exercise in tedium.
 Your new hires are most impressionable during the first two months on the job.

-There is one important question that is left unanswered: What should you do to ensure your people stay engaged and on board?
-What should you do to keep your employees from leaving?
+What should you do to ensure your people stay engaged and on board?
+What can you do now to keep your employees from leaving in the future?

 I am an advocate of positive thinking.
 As naive as it sounds, I believe our positive or negative thoughts have enormous effect on the result.
 Therefore, I believe we need to share our knowledge that has already produced great results.
 Here are 10 tips that make your employees stay around and keep them more engaged.